rust-bitcoin/bip322/README.md

 ## Types of Signatures

-At the moment this crate supports ONLY P2TR addresses.
+At the moment this crate supports ONLY `P2TR` addresses.
+We're looking to stabilize the interface before implementing different address types.
+Feedback through PRs or Issues is welcome and encouraged.

 - [x] simple
 - [x] full
 - [ ] full (proof-of-funds)

-## Roadmap

 The goal is to provide a full signing and verifying library similar to [this](https://github.com/ACken2/bip322-js/tree/main) Javascript library.

-At the moment this crate supports ONLY `P2TR` addresses.
-We're looking to stabilize the interface before implementing different address types.
-Feedback through PRs or Issues is welcome and encouraged.

 ## Test Vectors